-Dol nets are fixed bag nets that are tied to the poles or ropes anchored at the sea bottom and kept afloat by floats.
+Dol nets are fixed bag nets which are tied to the poles or ropes anchored at the sea bottom and kept afloat by floats.
 In the Saurashtra coast heaps of stones are used as anchors.
-The below figure shows a Dolnetter.
+Below figure shows a Dolnetter.